vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

 ## result and conclusion

 The actual output as shown in the screenshot actually is not the interesting point.
-The interesting point in this tutroial is how to set up the resgitered app in azure, bind it to a dataverse environment and access the data by using the CLient ID and client Secret.
+The interesting point in this tutroial is how to set up the resgitered app in azure, bind it to a Dataverse environment and access the data by using the CLient ID and client Secret.
 Once again we note the advice that it's not appropriate from a security perspective to use user name and password.
 Using a registered app in AZure is the official way to go and it's highly recommended to follow this advice, especially in production environments.

 ![image](/assets/2024-05-26/090.png)